0100101101011010/food/recipe/_posts/2019-07-12-homemade-bubble-tea-milk-tea.md

 *Nutrition info is for milk tea without toppings.*

 \* Btw, it's totally fine to use honey, syrup, sugar, or anything else to sweeten your drink.
-I use natural stevia, a 0 calorie sweetener, to make it healthier.
+I use stevia, a 0 sweetener, to make it healthier.
+You can even choose not to add sugar at all, to make a Hong Kong-style milk tea.

 ### Mix-n-Match Toppings